3/17/19

 Ray Herschel on TV40 said the U.S. Census Bureau thinks the 6 billionth person was born last night.
 Kennedy corpses not yet found, just pieces of wreckage.
 Also in the news: Viagra adds to the life of a flower in water, a 50mg pill will sustain a vase of roses for a week.
 This could be a source of humor for some comedian, men want sex but woman would rather have roses, stealing their husband's pills and so on.
 The Society of Mayflower Descendants will have their Summer Meeting on August 7 at the Sheepscott Inn (formerly the Muddy Rudder) in Edgecomb.

+The principals at most of our Springfield public schools are well paid but do not have impressive academic degrees.
 People are getting the impression that every time Peter Picknelly makes a charitable gift he expects his name to be chiseled in stone.
 Well, there are more donor asses to be licked than Mr. Picknelly's.

 This was a hot day and I did a lot.
 I ate modestly, fruit for breakfast, two burgers, a piece of pie for supper and that's it.
 No red Bronco next door anymore, Ken is gone and the new guy looks more businesslike, clean cut and younger than Ken.
 I drove out to Breckwood where I made copies and got the paper out of the trash.
 Then downtown, where I parked on Salem Street.
 Talked with bankers Paul Ennis at Hampden and Kammy Niccum at Fleet.
 The Advocate lady with her cup of coffee was standing in the entrance way of Johnson's again.